There’s something to say about policy, it wasn’t what it may look like at first.

 Boring, uhu?
 Let’s try again.
 Policy was very popular inside African American communities, where numbers wrought themselves into everybody’s life in a very intimate way, in a way, in fact, that Drake and Cayton defined nothing short than a cult in their seminal work Black Metropolis.

-To play the policy you needed numbers and numbers could be gauged anywhere, because life itself would offer them.
-The numbers on the plate of a car involved in a accident, an eye-catching sequence of numbers in a ad, a phone number with repeating digits.
+To play the policy, you needed numbers and numbers could be gauged anywhere because life itself would offer them.
+The numbers on the plate of a car involved in an accident, an eye-catching sequence of numbers in an ad, a phone number with repeating digits.
 Anything was good for gauging numbers, but nothing was as good and powerful as numbers coming from dreams.
-So, there were all kind of ‘dream books’ that would explain the meaning, in terms of numbers, of any dream, but if you needed some extra help, there were people who were expert in dreams.
+All kind of ‘dream books’ explained the meaning, in terms of numbers, of any dream, but if you needed some extra help, you could turn to some expert in dreams.
 This could be anyone, even an expert bettor, but very often, these people were advisers.
 They helped sorting out problems, they were spiritual and emotional supporters, and because the hails of life always meant something, advisers were able to turn life experiences into lucky numbers.
 You just had to be watchful and pay attention and life itself would bring your luck to you.

 As stated, it was a cult.

 The actuality of the game was this.
-Players tried to guess numbers raging from 1 to 78.
-They could place their bets with writers who canvassed the neighbourhood, or in policy stations located anywhere throughout the community, from cigar shops, to garages, to barber shops and even private apartments.
+Players tried to guess numbers ranging from 1 to 78.
+They could place their bets with writers who canvassed the neighbourhood or in policy stations located anywhere throughout the community, from cigar shops to garages, to barbershops and even private apartments.
 They could also place bets in specifically devoted places called books, which were where the wheel was. (and be careful, every wheel had its name, so that was material for gauging too).
 The wheel was a tumbling drum and several times a day (up to four times) numbers were drawn from the wheel.
-Drawing were always very busy events, attended by hundreds of people (writers, habitual bettors, regular guys), especially when a heat number hadn’t come out for a long time.
+Drawings were always very busy events, attended by hundreds of people (writers, habitual bettors, regular guys), especially when a heat number hadn’t come out for a long time.
 It was a kind of social event.

 Several policy games ran at any given time, with winning number drawn up from any single wheel up to four times a day.
 The winning numbers were printed on thousand of individual slip papers as well as on community’s newspapers.